 Of course, police officers are not above the law, and there is an important exception to the legal use of deception.
 While officers may be dishonest (short of committing entrapment) in order to further a criminal investigation, lying under oath in court is an extremely serious crime known as perjury.

 If a criminal conviction is based on tainted officer testimony, it is possible that the underlying case will be reexamined and even potentially dismissed.
 A Montgomery County criminal attorney at our firm recently demonstrated that six members of the Philadelphia Police Department — who later gave testimony resulting in convictions — were involved in theft, police brutality, and other violations of the law, causing Philadelphia DA Seth Williams to dismiss the cases.

-If your legal rights were violated by the Philadelphia Police Department, or if you were injured by excessive force, or if you were arrested for defending yourself against a police officer, our Philadelphia police officer assault defense attorney may be able to help.
-To set up a free and completely confidential case evaluation, call the law offices of Lloyd Long today at (215) 666-0381.
+If your legal rights were violated by the Philadelphia Police Department, if you were injured by excessive force, or if you were arrested for defending yourself against a police officer, our Philadelphia police officer assault defense attorney may be able to help.
+To set up a free and completely confidential case evaluation, call the law offices of Lloyd Long today at (215) 302-0171.